 Thirteenth generation of F-Series

-The new material used for all the designs were aluminium in place of steel.
-The aluminium used were made to last for a very long time.
+The new material used for all the designs were aluminum in place of steel.
+The aluminum used was made to last for a very long time.
 Some of the models were made with special sensors to help control accidents.

 In the newer 2018 models, extra features such as the Pre Collison Assist with Pedestrian Detection.
 This feature helps to reduce accidents a great deal.
 They are made for everyone and can be afforded.